RickyBhatti/RickyBhatti/README.md

 My journey started in 2013, building mods and resources for games I loved playing. 🎮
 Since then, I've been diving deep into coding, creating cool tools, and learning something new daily. 🌱

+While you'll find a few of my projects here on GitHub, most of my work remains private. 🔒
+That said, the public projects here offer a glimpse into the work I enjoy creating — though not the full picture!

 When I'm not coding, you'll probably find me:
 🚗 Going for random drives
 🏋️‍♂️ Hitting the gym